 A yeast infection is not a sexually transmitted infection (STI).
 However, some prevention methods, such as condoms, can help reduce the risk of spreading a yeast infection to a partner.

 Having sex while undergoing treatment for a yeast infection may slow down the healing process.

 Also, if a person’s partner develops a yeast infection, it is possible that the infection will get passed back and forth.
 A person should generally avoid sexual activity until all the symptoms clear up.

 Yeast infections usually clear relatively rapidly once a person begins treatment.
-Many over-the-counter (OTC) treatment options require up to 7 days to clear up the infection.
+Many over-the-counter (OTC) treatment options require up to

 The fungus Candida causes yeast infections.
 This fungus lives in and on various parts of the human body, including the skin, the mouth, and the vagina.